-To confirm that your provider is a participating MyChart provider, you can call your clinic or visit your provider's page on our website.
-Simply search for your provider and look for the MyChart Provider logo the provider details page.
+To confirm that your provider is available for MyChart messaging, you can call your clinic or visit your provider's page on our website.
+Simply search for your provider and look for the MyChart Provider logo on the provider details page.

 First, you need to obtain an Activation Code to set up your personal MyChart account.
 You can request an activation code at your next clinic visit, or you can request one now by contacting MyChart Support.
 Once you have your activation code, click here to complete the sign up process.

-Unfortunately, at this time MyChart for the University Health Plans features are not accessible through smartphones.
+Unfortunately, at this time, the University Health Plans features are not accessible through the MyChart app.